TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Epsilon.md

 <br />

-Most of the important information, such as the aws credentials, is removed.
+Most of the important information, such as the `AWS` credentials, is removed.

 We can only take note of the `cloud.epsilon.htb` subdomain and add it to our `/etc/hosts` file.